-Attendance at Graduation: Students who have fulfilled the requirements for graduation or are within six (6) credit hours of completing program requirements may participate in commencement exercises.
+Attendance at Graduation: Students who have fulfilled the requirements for graduation or are within two classes of completing program requirements may participate in commencement exercises.
 Graduation documents and official transcripts will be mailed after commencement.

-Students who complete their course requirements after the May commencement (for example, after the summer or fall semesters) must notify the Vice President of Academic Affairs to initiate the process for approving their credential.
+Students who complete their course requirements after the May commencement (for example, after the summer or fall semesters) must email gradapps@emcc.edu initiate the process for approving their credential.